flix/book/src/build-and-packages.md

 # Build and Package Management

-The Flix compiler ships with a built-in build system and package manager.
-The Flix build system makes it easy to create, compile, run, and test a Flix project.
-The Flix package manager makes it possible to create packages, publish them on GitHub, and depend on them.
-The package manager also supports Maven-style dependencies.
+Flix comes with a build system and package manager.
+The build system makes it simple to compile a Flix program to a collection of Java classes and to build a fat JAR.
+The package manager makes it possible to create Flix packages, publish them on GitHub, and depend on them via a manifest file.
+The package manager also makes it possible to depend on Java JAR-artifacts published on Maven.

 The Flix build system supports the following commands:

-- `init`: Creates a new project in the current directory.
+- `init`: creates a new Flix project in the current directory.
-- `check`: Checks the current project to check for errors.
+- `check`: checks the current project for compiler errors.
-- `build`: Builds (i.e. compiles) the current project.
+- `build`: builds the current project (i.e. emits Java bytecode).
-- `build-jar`: Builds a jar-file from the current project.
+- `build-jar`: builds a jar-file from the current project.
-- `build-pkg`: Builds a fpkg-file from the current project.
+- `build-pkg`: builds a fpkg-file from the current project.
-- `run`: Runs main for the current project.
+- `run`: runs main in current project.
-- `test`: Runs tests for the current project.
+- `test`: runs all tests in the current project.

-A Flix package is Flix project that contains a `flix.toml` manifest which specifies the name of the package, its version, and its dependencies.
-As stated, Flix packages can depend on other Flix packages and on Maven dependencies.

-Flix packages are published as releases on GitHub.
+All commands can be executed from the command line, from the REPL, and from VSCode.

+All commands, except `build-pkg` work without a manifest file.
+To build, package, and publish a Flix project, a `flix.toml` manifest is required.
+The `init` command will create an empty skeleton `flix.toml` manifest, if not already present.

+> **Tip**: Flix scans for source files in the paths `*.flix`, `src/**.*flix,`, and `lib/**.*.flix`.